ptribble/jdk-sunos-builder/README.md

 Look in the "jdk-sunos-patches" repository for the list of known versions.

-Unless you're developing a new port, or bisecting a bug, generally the latest version of a given release (whoich will probably be one of the update releases, ie jdkXXu) ought to be a good place to start.
+Unless you're developing a new port, or bisecting a bug, generally the latest version of a given release (which will probably be one of the update releases, ie jdkXXu) ought to be a good place to start.
 For
 example: